BTR-40: Foreign service

-The BTR-40 began to enter service with two other Warsaw Pact members in late 1949, namely East Germany and Poland, where it was used as a standard APC until more advanced vehicles like the BTR-152 were available.
-The last BTR-40s were withdrawn from Warsaw Pact countries in the early 1970s.
-The vehicle was also sold to many Arab and African nations in the late 1950s and early 1960s.
+The BTR-40 began to enter service with Soviet allies in Europe in late 1949.
+East Germany in particular became one of the most prolific operators of the vehicle type outside the Soviet Union, and ultimately received up to 300 as Soviet military aid.
+In East German service, these were designated SPW-40 and some were retained in service as specialized NBC reconnaissance vehicles as late as 1990.

-The People's Republic of China (PRC), had developed a copy of the BTR-40 called the Type 55.
+The People's Republic of China (PRC) had developed a copy of the BTR-40 called the Type 55.
 It is unknown how many of these vehicles entered service with the PLA.
 The vehicle was also exported to North Korea, probably as part of a military assistance programme during the Korean War, where it saw combat for the first time.
 It was later used by the North Vietnamese Army during the Vietnam War.

 BTR-40 also saw combat service during the North Yemen Civil War during which at least one was captured from the Egyptians by the royalist guerrillas.